OkumaAmerica/Open-API-SDK/Documentation/Best Practices/README.md

 ```

->   ' 'Init()' must be called exactly once on the main
+' Init()' must be called exactly once on the main

 ' thread from an instance of CMachine before any